R3Conclave/conclave-core-sdk/docs/docs/faq.md

 As Intel's latest processors use DCAP attestation, you don't need to connect with Intel anymore.
 For example, no direct connection to Intel is required on Microsoft Azure.
 Azure runs caching proxies in-cloud, and Conclave uses them automatically.

+### Can I deploy Conclave applications on-premise?

+Conclave recommends to deploy enclaves on modern Azure virtual machines like DC4s_V3 that support the latest attestation protocols.
+However, on-premise deployment is possible.
+Please [reach out to us on discord](https://discord.gg/zpHKkMZ8Sw) for more information about on-premise deployment.

 ### Can I print debug output to the console from my enclave?